How to Identify Dog Separation Anxiety — and How to Rule It Out

 • Fear: A sudden noise or environmental change can provoke escape attempts or destructive behavior.

-• Confinement Intolerance: Dogs who have not been crate trained or spent time in a playpen may react to confinement by panicking.
+• Confinement Intolerance: Dogs who have not been crate-trained or spent time in a playpen may react to confinement by panicking.

 Confinement Intolerance vs. Separation Anxiety

-Because of this natural instinct, many dogs experience initial discomfort when confined in crates, pens, or enclosed rooms—a behavior known as confinement intolerance.
+Dogs are naturally wired to roam, explore, and move freely through their environment.
+Because of this instinct, many dogs experience initial discomfort when placed in crates, playpens, or enclosed rooms—behavior known as confinement intolerance or crate anxiety.

 It’s important to note that confinement intolerance and separation anxiety often look similar, especially in newly adopted puppies or rescue dogs.
 However, there is one key difference: